sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 2. Alarm Statistics Table

-   Statistics on number of alarms based on severity are maintained in ALARM_STATS table.
+   Statistics on number of alarms per severity are maintained in ALARM_STATS table.
    When application raises an alarm, the counter corresponding to the alarm's severity is increased by 1.
    When the alarm is cleared or acknowledged, the corresponding counter will be reduced by 1.
    This table categorizes "active" alarms per severity.